As always, there’s a lot going on in these chapters.

 First, and majorly, is the issue of Second Isaiah.
 Much scholarship, dating back a few hundred years, recognizes that Isaiah 39 onwards differs markedly from the preceding chapters.
-It differs in terms of setting (Babylon instead of Assyria, which means a jump of 150 years), assumptions, theme, tone, and vocabulary.
-They’re not a complete break, but it’s significant enough that scholars have concluded what scholars tend to conclude; When there’s a sharp sustained change, break, or a contradiction of some kind in the text, it likely indicates a different source or author.
-Hence, we have Isaiah and Second Isaiah, writing after the time of the Babylonian destruction.
+It differs in terms of setting (Babylon instead of Assyria, which means a jump forward of 150 years), assumptions, theme, tone, and vocabulary.
+They’re not a complete break, but it’s significant enough that most scholars have concluded what scholars tend to conclude; When there’s a sharp sustained change, break, or a contradiction of some kind in the text, it likely indicates a different source or author.
+Hence, we have Isaiah and then Second Isaiah, writing after the time of the Babylonian destruction.
 Obviously, there are some assumptions at play here, which I find to be mostly reasonable, most of the time.

 A different version of this, which nevertheless has the same result, is an idea which I fully subscribe to, and is strongly supported by scripture and current experience.

 It is evident that a prophet, contrary to the common meaning of the term today, was very little preoccupied with the future, concentrating his message on the present and on the interpretation of the past.- Alberto Soggin, Israel in the Biblical Period

 After all, when’s the last time President Nelson, Monson, Hinckley, Benson, etc. made a lengthy, detailed-by-name prophecy of specific events to occur 150 years from now?
 That’s simply not what prophets do, at least, not primarily.
 So from my perspective, although I firmly believe in prophecy, I also take seriously the evidence indicating a very different author.
 But don’t take that as a firm conclusion.